 – Please use allowable org naming standards in your draft constitution

-- (4) Signatories who have completed the Signatory Training and Agreement Form by Sunday, February 7th, 2021 at 11:59pm
+- (4) Signatories who have completed the Signatory Training and accepted the Terms & Conditions by Friday, September 24th, 2021 at 11:59pm

 - Attended a required advising session with the LEAD Center staff via Zoom.